-Except for complaints under Title 5 CCR 4680-4687 (Williams Complaints), complaints shall be filed not later than six months from the date the alleged violation occurred, or the date the complainant first obtained knowledge of the facts, unless the Uniform Complaint Officer grants an extension under 5CCR 4630(b).
+Except for complaints under Title 5 CCR 4680-4687 (Williams Complaints), complaints shall be filed in accordance with the Superintendent's Policy 500-5 not later than six months from the date the alleged violation occurred, or the date the complainant first obtained knowledge of the facts, unless the Uniform Complaint Officer grants an extension under 5CCR 4630(b).
 OCDE has sixty days from the date of the receipt of the complaint to conduct and complete an investigation and issue a written decision.